 Those with poor circulation issues are at a higher risk of developing blood clots during travel, but perfectly healthy individuals can develop this condition as well.
 This is especially true when flying because you’re seated for extended periods of time with little room to move your legs, causing blood to pool in the veins.
 Wearing compression socks is a wonderful way to combat this condition because they increase blood circulation throughout the legs.
 This increased circulation makes it easier for blood to pump back up to the heart and reduces pooling in the veins, lowering the risk of blood clot formation.
 When possible, don’t be afraid to also walk the aisles of the plane to help circulation even more.

 Preventing Ankle Swelling

 Sitting for extended periods of time on long-haul flights can also cause foot and ankle swelling.

 While this is typically harmless, it can be annoying and slightly painful.
 The circulation benefits of compression socks apply gradual pressure to the ankles, which keeps blood from pooling.
 Those suffering from conditions like diabetes are especially prone to in-flight swelling but can stay comfortable by planning ahead.

 Keeping Legs Cool and Comfortable

 Riding on a plane or train means dealing with unpredictable temperatures.
 If you’re someone who tends to feel cold, compression socks can keep you warm.
 The increased blood circulation brought about by compression socks helps regulate body temperature to help you feel more comfortable.
 Other times, you may find yourself feeling stuffy or warm in the train car or cabin of a plane.
-Another great thing about travel socks is that most feature moisture-wicking technology to keep legs from feeling hot and sweaty.
+Another wonderful thing about travel socks is that most feature moisture-wicking technology to keep legs from feeling hot and sweaty.

 When planning for your next trip, don’t forget to adorn your travel compression socks.
-Doing so will help you stay more comfortable and healthy for the duration of your flight, train ride, or road trip.
+Doing so will help you stay more comfortable and healthier for the duration of your flight, train ride, or road trip.